Market Development Cooperator Program

 Award Procedure

-A merit review panel of at least three senior ITA officials evaluates each MDCP application based on the following five criteria: potential to strengthen competitiveness; performance measurement; partnership potential with ITA and compatibility with ITA priorities; creativity and institutional capacity; and budget, cash match, and sustainability.
-Each application can receive up from 16 to 24 points for each of the five categories for a total possible score of 100.
+A merit review panel of four senior ITA officials evaluates each MDCP application based on the following five criteria: potential to strengthen competitiveness; export estimate, methodology, significance, and reporting likelihood; partnership potential with ITA; compatibility with ITA priorities; creativity; institutional capacity; budget suitability; and post-project sustainability.
+Each application can receive from 5 to 20 points for each of the eleven categories for a total possible score of 100.
 Once applications are received, applicants may not revise them.
 Unsuccessful applicants will be notified within 10 days after award decisions have been announced.
 Since the program began in 1993, ITA has made, on average, 7 awards per year.

 Deadlines